wesbarnett/MolecularDynamics.jl/README.md

     julia> stat
     0

-You can also use the Ndx module to probe the index file directly (the Gmx module does this when you specify an index file and index groups).
+You can also use the "read_ndx" module to probe the index file directly ("read_gmx" does this when you specify an index file and index groups).

-    julia> using MolecularDynamics.Ndx

     julia> ndx = read_ndx("index.ndx");